 In This Article

-These days there are plenty of tools and freelance apps to help you manage your finances.
+These days there are plenty of tools and apps for freelancers to help you manage your finances.
 If you’ve just started your freelance business or are operating on a tight budget, you may not want to spend too much at first.